Timing matters more than you think

 Beef shin, pork shoulder, lamb neck, ossobuco, chicken thighs, oxtail: all braise into the kind of meal you remember weeks later.
 Tenderloin merely makes you nervous.

-Color matters too:
+Colour matters too:

 - Beef: deep red.
 Bright pink is too fresh and hasn't aged; grey is too old.